-Robert Graham founded a sperm bank for geniuses, in which he only used donations from Nobel Prize winners.
+Robert Graham entrepreneur's story starts with him founding a sperm bank for geniuses, in which he only used donations from Nobel Prize winners.
 He said in an interview: “Early in my life it dawned on me that bright people– at least the desirable citizens, the ones who carry on the real planning and doing in the community– weren’t reproducing themselves”.

 The project didn’t really go all that well, as most of the Nobel winners were already quite old, and no longer in their prime.
 The concept was cool though, have a child with the same DNA as a genius.